What does it mean for something like business contracts to be labeled as luxuries?

-If you are thinking “Ok, me and Shelly have little too much in common”, GO GET YOU A PROPER CONTRACT, GIRL.
+If you are thinking “Ok, me and Shelly have little too much in common,” then go get a proper contract, girl!

-Having a solid contract means you have solid proof of your client agreement.
+Having solid business contracts means you have solid proof of your client agreement.

 That way, you have something to point to that proves what type of services you and your client have agreed to.

 What are *exactly* are they expecting you to deliver?
 Your contract should reflect that.

 Your contract does not have to be fancy.
 All it needs to be is a written agreement between two parties.

 While you don’t need to worry about your contract having all the bells and whistles, one of the clauses you absolutely *must* have is a detailed explanation of the scope of your services.

 You need to clearly state and sign off on the limits to the support that you will provide your client.
 You can’t do it all and that’s ok, but don’t make promises you can’t keep.

 Without this being properly outlined, you could end up in a situation like Courtney.

 Courtney is a health and wellness professional and a new coach.
 But — she is coaching her clients without a contract in place.